AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 # MaterialX Viewer

-The MaterialX Viewer leverages shader generation to generate GLSL shaders from MaterialX graphs, rendering the results using the NanoGUI framework.
+The MaterialX Viewer leverages shader generation to build GLSL shaders from MaterialX graphs, rendering the results using the NanoGUI framework.
 Both the standard set of MaterialX nodes and the PBR node set are supported.

-## User Interaction
-To open MaterialXView, open the **MaterialXView** executable found in the `bin/` directory.

 ### Example Images